 Politics is the art of recuperation.
 The most effective way to discourage all rebellion, all desire for real change, is to present a man or woman of state as subversive, or - better yet - to transform a subversive into a man or woman of state.
 Not all people of state are paid by the government.
 There are functionaries who are not found in parliament or even in the neighboring rooms.
 Rather, they frequent the social centers and sufficiently know the principle revolutionary theories.
-They debate over the liberatory potential of technology; they theorize about non-state public spheres and the surpassing of the subject.
+They debate over the liberatory potential of technology; they theorize about nonstate public spheres and the surpassing of the subject.
 Reality - they know it well - is always more complex than any action.
 So if they hope for a total theory, it is only in order to totally neglect it in daily life.
 Power needs them because - as they themselves explain to us - when no one criticizes it, power is criticized by itself.

 Politics is the art of repression.
 Of anyone who does not separate the moments of her/his life and who wants to change given conditions starting from the totality of their desires.
 Of anyone who wants to set fire to passivity, contemplation and delegation.
 Of anyone who does not want to let themselves be supplanted by any organization or immobilized by any program.
 Of anyone who wants to have direct relationships between individuals and make difference the very space of equality.
 Of anyone who does not have any we on which to swear.
 Of anyone who disturbs the order of waiting because s/he wants to rise up immediately, not tomorrow or the day after tomorrow.
 Of anyone who gives her/himself without compensation and forgets her/himself in excess.
 Of any one who defends her comrades with love and resoluteness.
 Of anyone who offers recuperators only one possibility: that of disappearing.
 Of anyone who refuses to take a place in the numerous groups of rogues and of the anaesthetized.
-Of anyone who neither wants to govern nor to control.
-Of anyone who wants to transform the future into a fascinating adventure.
+Of anyone who neither wants are granted.
+Anyone who contrarily wants to have nothing to do with this lesser evil is an adventurer.
+Or an aristocrat.